-Join Brian Bradley for an in-depth discussion in this video How tests work, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video How tests work, part of Learning Particle Flow in 3ds Max 2013.

 Whilst operators and events are the solid blocks, if you…like, from which our particle effects will be built, it is…a special kind of operator called a test that will add…intelligence and direction to the particles once they're inside the system.…In many ways, tests can be thought of as the…decision making path of the particle flows that we are building.…Essentially all tests and particle flow are…designed, with only two exceptions, to be…straight forward yes no, true or false operators.…